March 4, 2025

 Profhilo isn’t a filler, a skin booster, or a collagen-stimulating injectable.
 It’s considered a bio-remodeller, and is truly in a league of its own.
 With one of the highest concentrations of stabilised hyaluronic acid available, it works differently from traditional injectables.
 Unlike fillers, which stay in specific areas to add volume, Profhilo spreads beneath the skin, deeply hydrating and stimulating collagen and elastin production.

 Once injected, it disperses naturally, encouraging fibroblasts – the cells responsible for producing collagen and elastin – to kick into action.
 The results are enhanced skin texture, firmness, and smoothness that leaves your complexion looking naturally refreshed and brighter.
-Over time, your skin becomes healthier, more hydrated, and more resilient to aging, without any risk of an overdone or unnatural appearance.
+Over time, your skin becomes healthier, tighter, more hydrated, and more resilient to aging, without any risk of an overdone or unnatural appearance.

-When it comes to injectables, dermal fillers are usually the first thing people think of.
+When it comes to injectables, Dermal Fillers are usually the first thing people think of.
 They’re designed to restore lost volume, contour the face, and soften wrinkles.
 Dermal fillers stay in specific areas, providing lift and structure where needed – like plumping lips, lifting cheeks, or defining the jawline.

 Profhilo, on the other hand, doesn’t add volume.
 Instead, it spreads beneath the skin, triggering collagen production and deep hydration for a more refined, rejuvenated look.
 While fillers help with lift, structure, and contouring, Profhilo is all about improving skin laxity, boosting hydration, and enhancing overall skin quality.